-Banners allow you to "brand" your site with your unit's name, logo, featured content, or custom navigation.
+Banners allow you to "brand" your site with your unit's name, featured content, or custom navigation.
 There are several types of banners varying in placement and function that can be applied to your site.

 Important note: The following documentation refers to the 2013 responsive templates.
 See our non-responsive banner documentation for information on legacy banners.